pranavrawat1301/Stock-Trend-Prediction-using-RNNs/README.md

 3. Evaluate model predictions against real stock prices.
 4. Utilize the RNN for trend analysis and forecasting in financial markets.

+**Important Note:**
+While the absolute values may not be precisely mapped, the model accurately captures and predicts overall trends in the stock market.

 **Contributions:**
 Contributions and enhancements are welcomed.
 Feel free to open issues, provide feedback, or submit pull requests.